Productivity Isn’t Good? Blame It on Entropy and Inertia

 A measure of the disorder or randomness in a closed system.
 The inevitable and steady deterioration of a system or society

-Entropy describes what is constantly happening in life.
-Things left to themselves without any care will tear down and rot away.
+Entropy describes the constant declining changes that occur in life.
+Things left to themselves without care will decay and deteriorate.

 Unfortunately, the same is true of your good values and good thinking!
-If you do not regularly put energy into your good values – they are DECAYING!
-Every good thing you do will not last for long without additional energy being applied including your productivity!
+If you do not regularly invest energy in your good values, they will decay.
+Every good thing you do, including your productivity, will not last long without additional energy applied!

 You experience this every time you learn something new.
 Unless you think about or review that new learning, you will not remember it.
-And, think about your work.
-Just because your productivity was great today does not mean it will be good tomorrow!
+And think about your work.
+Just because your productivity was great today, it does not mean it will be good tomorrow.

 The Need for Humility

-And, inertia will either help or hurt you.
-What is that?
+Inertia can either help or hurt you.
+But what is that?

-You experience this when living good or bad values.
-Inertia will be working for you with your good values when you aren't putting energy into them.
+You experience this when you live by excellent or lousy values.
+Inertia works in your favor with good values when you aren't exerting energy into them.
 They don't go away immediately (...a body in motion will tend to stay in motion...), but they slowly erode because of entropy.

-And, inertia hurts you more when you have bad values, because it can be difficult to stop a bad habit.
+Inertia hurts you more when you have lousy values because it is difficult to stop a bad habit.

 Humility accepts this and recognizes the need for improvement and vulnerability.

-Obviously, if you want to start something new, inertia will tend to work against you there also.
-It is like a giant flywheel that Jim Collins speaks about in his book "Good to Great".
-It is very tough to get that huge flywheel moving, but once moving inertia helps keep it moving.
+If you want to start something new, inertia will likely work against you again.
+It is like a giant flywheel, as described by Jim Collins in his book, "Good to Great."
+It is very tough to get that huge flywheel moving, but once it is moving, inertia helps keep it moving.

 Your Choice